Thermally driven quantum refrigerator autonomously resets superconducting qubit: Supplementary Information

 We engineer an effective three-body interaction by meeting the resonance condition $\omega_1 + \omega_3 = 2\omega_2 + \alpha_2$ and using Josephson junctions that facilitate the four-wave mixing~\cite{ren2020}.
 The three-body interaction interchanges the three-qudit states $\ket{101}$ and $\ket{020}$ (see the notation and Fig.~1c in the main text).

-We now introduce an approximation to $H$.
-Denote by $A$ the rate at which $\ket{101}$ and $\ket{020}$ couple coherently. $H$ is well-approximated by the effective Hamiltonian The simplification follows from black-box quantization~\cite{nigg2012} and second-order time-independent perturbation theory~\cite{ren2020}. $H_{\rm eff}$ depends on dressed modes associated with annihilation and creation operators $\hat a_i$ and $\hat a^\dagger_i$, dressed-mode frequencies $\omega_i$, and self and cross-Kerr coupling rates $\alpha_{ij}$.
+We now introduce an approximation to $\hat H$.
+Denote by $A$ the rate at which $\ket{101}$ and $\ket{020}$ couple coherently. $\hat H$ is well-approximated by the effective Hamiltonian The simplification follows from black-box quantization~\cite{nigg2012} and second-order time-independent perturbation theory~\cite{ren2020}. $H_{\rm eff}$ depends on dressed modes associated with annihilation and creation operators $\hat a_i$ and $\hat a^\dagger_i$, dressed-mode frequencies $\omega_i$, and self-Kerr and cross-Kerr coupling rates $\alpha_{ij}$.

-Let us introduce into the model a drive as shown in Fig.~2 of the main text.
+Let us introduce into the model a drive, as shown in Fig.~2 of the main text.
 This coherent drive is applied to $Q_1$ at the drive frequency $\omega_{\rm d}$ and the rate $\Omega$.
-Upon adding a drive term to $H_{\rm eff}$, we apply the rotating-wave approximation.
-We obtain the full Hamiltonian
+Upon adding a drive term to $\hat H_{\rm eff}$, we apply the rotating-wave approximation.
+We obtain the full Hamiltonian The effective frequency $\delta_i \coloneqq \omega_d - \omega_i$.